rebelsky/sams-assorted-musings-reflections/outlook365-vs-maildotapp.md

 Microsoft universe [1].
 I read mail in the macOS Mail.app, which isn't in that universe.
 And, well, Mail.app could be at fault, too.

-I hadn't seen one of those badly messages formatted messages for awhile, or perhaps I hadn't been paying attention.
+I hadn't seen one of those badly messages formatted messages for a while, or perhaps I hadn't been paying attention.
 But today I received another one, and decided to look a bit deeper.
 In particular, I looked at the raw source [2].
 Like most formatted mail messages, this message was